inpsyde/vip-composer-plugin/README.md

 #### `vip-composer.vip`

-One of the things that the command provided by plugin does is to create a folder that mirror the structure of VIP Go repository.
+One of the things that the command provided by this plugin does is to **create a folder that mirrors the structure of VIP Go repository**.
 This folder will be located in the root of the project folder.

 `vip-composer.vip.local-dir` config controls the name of that folder.

-Another thing that the plugin command does is to download VIP Go MU plugins, and make them usable in local WordPress installation.
+Another thing that the plugin command does is to **download VIP Go MU plugins**, and make them usable in local WordPress installation.

 `vip-composer.vip.muplugins-local-dir` config controls the name of folder where those MU plugins will be downloaded (inside project root).